sjbonline/hello-world2/readme.txt

 Second times a charm working my way through the Git-it Workshopper.
 I'm hoping this time to really understand how to use Git and Github.
+This is line two and I'm feeling only slightly more confident, lol.